pes18fan/watchlist/README.md

 # watchlist

-Manage your watchlist.
+Manage your watchlist of movies, anime or anything else.

-In development.
+A college project.
+Written by me and [@SuperShekhar](https://www.github.com/SuperShekhar).

 ## building